dontcry2013/dontcry2013.github.io/source/_posts/js-array.md

-# What is the difference between .map, .every, and .forEach in javascript array?
+# What is the difference between .map, .every, and .forEach in JavaScript array?

 .map() returns a new Array of objects created by taking some action on the original item.